 What is GPA, and why do colleges care about it?

-GPA (Grade Point Average) is the weighted mean of your grades — a single number that summarizes academic performance across classes of different credit weights.
+GPA (Grade Point Average) is the credit-weighted average of your grades — a single number that summarises academic performance across classes of different sizes.

 Grade Point Average converts each letter grade (A, B+, etc.) to a number on a scale, then averages those numbers weighted by the credit hours of each class.
 A 4-credit A counts twice as much toward your GPA as a 2-credit A — the weighting matters.